Skip to content

 Stabilization to Sentinel Standard

-Working with the strata manager and council, Sentinel addresses critical maintenance gaps so the building can be brought to operating standard.
-This stabilization phase eliminates the most immediate risks before the property enters ongoing oversight.
+Working with building stakeholders, Sentinel addresses critical maintenance gaps so the building can be brought to operating standard.
+This may include targeted maintenance, drainage corrections, envelope sealing, or safety improvements.
+The goal is to eliminate the most immediate risks before the property enters ongoing oversight.

 03